joezaq/ADV-SQL-Business-Performance-Analysis/README.md

 ## Project Overview
 The project focuses on key business metrics, including traffic, click-through rate, cross-sell, conversion rate, revenue, and customer behaviour.
 It demonstrates how raw transactional and session data can be transformed into actionable insights to support business and operational decision-making.

 This project reflects the practical responsibilities of a data analyst role, including data validation, performance reporting, and insight generation.
-It demonstrates how structured SQL analysis can be used to support stakeholders and inform evidence-based decision-making.
+It demonstrates how structured SQL analysis can be used to support stakeholders and inform evidence-based decision-making..

 ## Project Objectives
 - Create a structured MySQL database for Mavenfuzzy records.